syedahafsat/Python_tasks/README.md

-this is the code of to do list application in python
+this is the code of GUI based to do list application in python